2 minute read

 There are no common side effects associated with zinc pyrithione.
 Woohoo!

-That’s it for today!
-Curious about other acne-busting ingredients?
+Curious about other acne-fighting ingredients?
 We’ve got you covered — Curology’s team of dermatology experts has helped create a whole lot more to help you understand your skin.
-Check out our guides to azelaic acid, clindamycin, and tretinoin.
+Check out our guides on clindamycin, azelaic acid, and tretinoin.
 See you around!